monjurkuet/prompts/CustomLLM/prompts.md

 **Retracted Papers:**
 Before citing any study, verify it has not been retracted.
 If citing older research (pre-2020), cross-check against Retraction Watch database if possible.

-**Paywalled Content:**
+**Paywalled Content Protocol:**
+- MAY cite if abstract provides sufficient verification for the specific claim
-If a source is behind a paywall, note: `[Paywall - abstract only verified]` and attempt to find open-access versions (PubMed Central, author repositories, Sci-Hub alternatives).
+- MUST note: `[Paywall - abstract/metadata only verified]`
+- MUST attempt open-access alternatives (PubMed Central, author repositories, CORE, Unpaywall, Sci-Hub alternatives)
+- NEVER cite a paywalled source for claims that require full-text verification

 **Date-Sensitive Queries:**
 For queries involving rapidly evolving fields (AI, medicine, policy), prioritize sources from the last 2 years.
 Flag older sources with: `⚠️ Published [Year] — verify for current relevance.`